nezed/webpack-split-chunks/README.md

 ## What does it do?

-This plugin is designed to do one thing: transfer all modules that match a regular expression into a single target chunk.
+This plugin transfers modules that match a regular expression from a list of chunks into a single target chunk.
-That may not sound like much but coupled with other plugins–especially with the `CommonsChunkPlugin`–it can be very useful.
+Coupled with other plugins – especially with webpack's built-in `CommonsChunkPlugin `– this can be very useful.

 ## Usage